Facebook deploys special team as Israel-Gaza conflict spreads across social media

-Facebook Inc (FB.O) set up a 24-7 "special operations center" last week to respond to content posted on its platform about the Israeli-Palestinian conflict amid violence in the region, the company said on Wednesday. read more
+(Reuters) -Facebook Inc set up a 24-7 “special operations center” last week to respond to content posted on its platform about the Israeli-Palestinian conflict amid violence in the region, the company said on Wednesday.

 Misinformation, hate speech and calls for violence about the conflict have circulated on social media platforms amid the deadly fighting.